georgenicholsondeveloper/devops-masters/README.md

-# devops-masters
+# Devops Masters
-A repository for the devops masters project.
+Stores and deploys the Commodity API via CI/CD - utilising Docker and Kubernetes.